Sound Files

 Through The Night

 Intro solo from the Queen & Paul Rodgers track (The Cosmos Rocks), I just love Brian's tone on this track.
-I used the AC30BMS (Dave Petersen), Fryer 2005 Touring and KZ Pro.
-The amp was mic'd up with GT-1a tube mic at the front and an SM57 at the rear.
-TLA & Focusrite mic pre-amps were used.
+I used the JMI AC30, Fryer 2005 Touring and my Guyton RS.
+I also added some chorus from the desk.

 Silent Night